 Before getting started, it's a good idea to check the manufacturer's instructions for your faucet's finish.
-While the most common type of faucet is tough, easy-to-clean chrome, there are other types that may need special care instructions.
+While the most common type of faucet is tough, easy-to-clean chrome, other types may need special care instructions.

-- Start with a basic cleaning.
-Plain water or mild dish soap and water can take care of the cleaning needs for most faucet types.
+- Start with basic cleaning: Plain water or mild dish soap and water can take care of the cleaning needs for most faucet types.
 Drying the faucet with a dry cleaning cloth after cleaning will allow you buff the shine of the faucet.
 This will also help prevent spotting on the faucet finish.

 - Clean around the edges: Wiping the surface of your faucet is a good start, but it won't get the job done.
 Most faucets collect dirt around the edges where the sink and the faucet meet.
 Use dish soap or plain water to clean the edges, using an old toothbrush as your cleaning tool.
 Wipe the faucet dry with a cleaning cloth.

 - Many companies offer a lifetime warranty on newer faucets that have been installed.
 These warranties may be voided by using caustic drain cleaners or other corrosive cleansers on the faucets.
 It's a good idea to know if you have a warranty; if you do, be sure to avoid cleaning supplies or drain cleaners that might void the warranty.

 - Some faucets have a special kind of finish that is called a living finish.
 This faucet is meant to age and develop a patina.
 If you clean the faucet with anything more than water, you'll take off part or all of the patina.
 If you like the patina, be careful to avoid scraping it off.

 - Scrub sponges or abrasive brushes are not a good idea for most finishes.
 When in doubt, test in a hidden area, first.